mariugul/LED-Cube-Code-Generator-3D/README.md

 ## License
 <a name="License"/>
-This project is licensed under the GNU license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT license and is open source.
+You are free to use this project as you wish as long as you credit the work.
+See the [LICENSE](LICENSE) file for details.